nvaccess/nvda/user_docs/en/userGuide.md

 This may allow for more fluent reading of large amounts of text.
 It is disabled by default.

+##### Show paragraphs start {#BrailleSettingsShhowParagraphStart}

+If enabled and read by paragraph is checked, two spaces will be displayed to indicate paragraph start.

 ##### Avoid splitting words when possible {#BrailleSettingsWordWrap}

 If this is enabled, a word which is too large to fit at the end of the braille display will not be split.